The Admiral Was a Lady: Plot

-Meanwhile, Jimmy is summoned to the office of Peter Pedigrew, the "Jukebox King."
-It was Pedigrew who had hired the private detective.
+Jimmy is summoned to the office of Peter Pedigrew, the "Jukebox King", who had hired the private detective.
 He threatens to put the men to work, ending their idyllic lifestyle, unless they keep Jean from leaving for 24 hours.
 Pedigrew later explains that his ex-wife Shirley intends to marry Henry.
-Pedigrew wants to remarry Shirley (again) because, after two expensive divorces, she has most of his money, and he needs capital desperately to expand his business.
-Also, he is still irresistibly attracted to her, despite her being "so beautifully wicked".
-So, he wants the crew to help get Henry back together with Jean.
-Jimmy reluctantly agrees.
+Pedigrew wants to remarry Shirley because, after two expensive divorces, she has most of his money, and he desperately needs capital to expand his business.
+Also, he is still irresistibly attracted to her although she is "so beautifully wicked".
+He wants the crew to help reunite Henry and Jean, and Jimmy reluctantly agrees.

-Jimmy races to the bus and gets Jean to stay by lying to her about Henry.
+Jimmy races to the bus and convinces Jean to stay by lying to her about Henry.
 As they spend time together, Jean discovers that the men are living with a dark secret.
 Jimmy feels guilty for Mike's injuries when their airplane crashed during the war.
-Jimmy, the former head of an employment agency, will not rest until all his crewmen have resolved things.
-Jimmy even takes Mike's place in a boxing match, since the injuries could kill Mike, though Jimmy has never been inside a ring in his life before.
+Jimmy, the former head of an employment agency, will not rest until all of his crewmen have resolved things.
+Jimmy even takes Mike's place in a boxing match, since the injuries could kill Mike, although Jimmy has never been inside a ring.

-In the end, Pedigrew catches up with Shirley, Henry comes for Jean, and Eddie realizes he needs to go home to find out if his girlfriend will love him, even if he is poor.
-Finally, Pedigrew agrees to set up Mike and Ollie in business.
-So, that only leaves Jimmy, who by now is in love with the Admiral.
+Pedigrew connects with Shirley, Henry comes for Jean and Eddie realizes that he needs to return home to determine whether his girlfriend will love him even if he is poor.
+Finally, Pedigrew agrees to start Mike and Ollie in business.
+Jimmy is in love with the Admiral.
 When the unseen Henry finally knocks on her door, she leaves it locked in favor of Jimmy.